 Please don’t get me wrong, I’m not suggesting a kamikaze-like voyage to pain and a devotion to sadism.
 I’m suggesting merely dipping your toes in the freezing water for as long as you can last.
 Only returning in the absence of an association with harm.

-To make it practical to the functional athlete, consider this:
+To make it practical to the you, consider this:

 What’s more, discomfort carries.
 Ever noticed many of those who have willingly encountered situations fraught with hardship are generally good at handling it in the box.
 From a personal point of view, the hardship encountered in my time in the military (not just physical) acts as a constant reference point.
 The ‘it could be worse’ phrase has a real meaning along with relivable memories.
 Memories which seemed beyond me when they were only dreams, yet were attained by regular yet controlled ventures beyond comfort and into the unknown.